cmccall97/ai-case-study/README.md

 # Why do you think that offering this product or service would benefit the company?

 While biotech/sports etc are meaningful advancements, I think expanding DeepMinds influence will benefit the company.
 ChatGPT is gaining name brand recognition of the service it provides, much like band-aids for bandages and Kleenex for tissues.
-Google wants that market presence with Bard.
+Google wants that market presence with Google Gemini.

 # What technologies would this additional product or service utilize?